 Today's Neighborhood Watch Program is an effective means of crime control and neighborhood cohesiveness.
 While not all of the programs in place today go by the same name, they all accomplish the same goal: to bring community members together to fight crime.
 As Minor aptly wrote, "Neighborhood is the key to maintaining successful relationships."

 Starting and Maintaining a Neighborhood Watch

 As is often the case, communities that need Neighborhood Watch programs the most are the ones that find it the hardest to keep them.
-This is particularly the case with lower income neighborhoods.
+This is particularly the case with lower-income neighborhoods.
 Typically, the adults in these neighborhoods work multiple jobs with odd hours, making it difficult to schedule meetings and organize events.
-This environment also makes it challenging for neighbors to get to know and care about one in a way that would encourage them to watch out for each another.
+This environment also makes it challenging for neighbors to get to know and care about one in a way that would encourage them to watch out for each other.

 So what does it take to start and maintain an effective Neighborhood Watch Program?
 Visit www.usaonwatch.org for detailed information on how to begin a Neighborhood Watch, and how to maintain and expand Neighborhood Watches.
 Our department would be glad to help you begin this process!
 Please call 662-4322670-6037 for more information.